How to Hash in NYC

 Q: What exactly is hashing?
 Why is it called hashing?

-A: Hashing . . . it’s a mixture of athleticism and sociability, hedonism and hard work; a refreshing break from the nine-to-five routine.
-Hashing is an exhilaratingly fun combination of r*nning, orienteering, and partying, where bands of Harriers and Harriettes chase Hares on eight-to-ten kilometer-long trails through town, country, jungle, and desert, all in search of exercise, camaraderie, and good times.
+A: Hashing is a mixture of athleticism and sociability, hedonism and hard work; a refreshing break from your regular routine.
+Hashing is an exhilaratingly fun combination of r*nning, orienteering, and partying, where packs of Harriers and Harriettes chase Hares on 3-to-6-mile-long trails through town, country, jungle and desert, all in search of exercise, camaraderie, and good times.
+In NYC, obviously, there is more town than jungle or desert.

 Hashing died during World War II (Japanese occupying forces being notoriously opposed to civilian fun), but came back to life in the post-war years, spreading slowly through Singapore, Indonesia, Australia, and New Zealand, then exploding in popularity in the late 70s and early 80s.
-Today there are thousands of Hash House Harrier clubs in all parts of the world, complete with newsletters, directories, and regional and world Hashing conventions.
+Today there are thousands of Hash House Harriers clubs in all parts of the world, complete with newsletters, directories, podcasts, magazines, campouts and “dress runs” in cities all over the world, winter ski weekends, charity events, cruises on all seven continents and national, regional and world Hashing conventions.

 Despite its growth, Hashing hasn’t strayed far from its British and Malaysian roots.
-A typical Hash “kennel” is a loosely organized group of 20-40 men and women who meet weekly or biweekly to chase the Hare.
-We follow chalk, flour, or paper, and the trails are never boring.
-When forced to, we’ll r*n streets or alleys, but in general we prefer shiggy . . . fields, forests, jungles, swamps, streams, fences, storm drains, and cliffs.
-And although some of today’s health-conscious Hashers may shun a cold beer in favor of water or a diet soda, trail’s end is still a party.
+A typical Hash “kennel” is a loosely organized group of 20-40 adults who meet weekly or biweekly to chase the Hare.
+We follow chalk, flour, or paper, and the trails are rarely boring.
+When forced to, we r*n streets or alleys, but in general we prefer “shiggy,” our term for fields, forests, jungles, swamps, streams, fences, storm drains, and cliffs.
+In New York City, the shiggy is people.
+Although today it’s more common that some Hashers may shun a cold beer in favor of a non-alcoholic beverage, the “on-in” is always a party.
 Perhaps that’s why they call us the “drinking club with a r*nning problem!”

 Q: That was a long response.